ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

 - std lib and tokio also has Barrier https://doc.rust-lang.org/std/sync/struct.Barrier.html
 - crossbeam waitgroup: https://docs.rs/crossbeam/latest/crossbeam/sync/struct.WaitGroup.html
 ### LOCKS
+- 2022 - PR on making locks/condvars better: https://github.com/rust-lang/rust/issues/93740
+    - discussion to use parking_lot, use futex on linux/BSD
 - std lib `RWLock` - allows one writer OR multiple readers (not both)
 - std lib `Mutex` - allows one writer OR one reader
 - `Condvar` - conditional variable, used to block a thread until a event happens